theperiperi/Quick-Mark/README.md

    - Ensure good lighting
    - Hold the QR code steady
    - Check that the QR code is not damaged

+3. If anti-spoofing checks fail:
+   - Make sure there's sufficient lighting for depth detection
+   - Follow the challenge instructions carefully
+   - Ensure your face is clearly visible to the camera
+   - Avoid quick movements that may interfere with tracking

 ## Contributions